 The course will help you consolidate and deepen your understanding and skills in the process and techniques of etching.
 You will be encouraged to develop your own ideas and images as you gain in practical experience.

 We will revisit the main processes of etching using zinc plates: hard and soft ground, fine and coarse aquatint.
 We will cover some more complex etching techniques, such as open bite etching and the various ways of using aquatint, including sugar lift and spit bite.
 We will explore colour printing methods, such as two plate printing, à la poupée inking and colour viscosity printing.
 We will refer to the etchings of historical and contemporary artists and consider our own subject matter.

 By the end of this course you should be able to...

-- Print plates in the intaglio method to a good standard
+- Print etched plates in the intaglio method to a good standard in monochrome and colour

-- Use the intaglio presses safely and effectively.
+- Use the print room tools and equipment safely and effectively

 What level is the course and do I need any particular skills?

 Some previous experience of etching and drawing is recommended.